-In part 1 of this series, we looked at some of the key decisions that need to be made if you are thinking about getting your foot in the door of the fast-growing unmanned industry and starting your own business.
+In part 1 of this series, The Path to a Profitable BVLOS Drone Business: Set Up for Success, we looked at some of the key decisions that need to be made if you are thinking about getting your foot in the door of the fast-growing unmanned industry and starting your own business.
 This next part details some of the expenses you will have to consider, particularly if you have chosen a BVLOS (beyond visual line of sight) drone application, and how to optimize these expenses.

 Developing your drone platform can be one of your biggest upfront expenses.
 If you are a relative newcomer to the drone industry, you may wish to pick one initial niche with a low barrier to entry, such as real estate photography.
 Applications such as these will not require a highly specialized platform or payload and will allow you to minimize your initial equipment cost.